nahuelsoma/movies-api/README.md

 This endpoint is only available for the `admin` role and requires a valid JWT token to be passed in the `Authorization` header.

 Sign up as a new `admin` user and then log in to get a valid JWT token to perform this request.

-## API Documentation

-Swagger documentation is available at: `http://localhost:3000/api/`

 ## Running Tests